RedHatProductSecurity/security-data-guidelines/docs/purl.md

 understanding this concept that is worth quoting here can be found in [issue #242](https://github.com/package-url/purl-spec/issues/242) in the purl-spec:

+!!! quote

-> Each package type is like a country or state and defines how you can identify and locate a place reasonably
+    _Each package type is like a country or state and defines how you can identify and locate a place reasonably uniquely.
-> uniquely.
 Uniquely enough that the post can deliver the mail.
-In a city with well[-]defined streets and street
-> numbers, you get a precise location with the street name and number and may be an apartment number.
-In some cases
-> you may want the address for a single person with its name, or the whole household.
-If someone is off the grid in
-> the bayou or some isolated mountain, crafting a proper address may be more hairy and fuzzy.
-Worst case I may need
-> GPS coordinates for these edge cases.
+In a city with well-defined streets and street numbers, you get a precise location with the street name and number and may be an apartment number.
+In some cases you may want the address for a single person with its name, or the whole household.
+If someone is off the grid in the bayou or some isolated mountain, crafting a proper address may be more hairy and fuzzy.
+Worst case I may need GPS coordinates for these edge cases.
 I may also have many different ways to write an address or a name.
-Heck,
-> some folks also live in orbit on the ISS and GPS will not work there!
+Heck, some folks also live in orbit on the ISS and GPS will not work there!_